oVirt/ovirt-site/source/develop/developer-guide/vdsm/installing-vdsm-from-rpm.md

 # Installing VDSM from rpm

-This Documents has come to describe the steps required in order to install & configure VDSM on the same host with ovirt-engine, this steps are usually not required when installing VDSM on another host than ovirt-engine
+This Documents has come to describe the steps required in order to install & configure VDSM on the same host with ovirt-engine, this steps are usually not required when installing VDSM on another host than ovirt-engine.
-Use this guide in order to install ovirt-engine: [Installing_ovirt-engine_from_rpm](/develop/developer-guide/engine/installing-engine-from-rpm/)

 ### Installing Prerequisite Packages